dincerkilic/KUMC_notes/README.md

 At the bottom part of tmux window: [0]: this is the session name.
 By default, they’re numbered, starting with zero.
 0:bash*: the 0 indicates this is the first window in this session.

 Reach to server: **ssh tenor.ifx.kumc.edu**

+**ssh-keygen**: ssh-keygen is a tool for creating new authentication key pairs for SSH.
+Such key pairs are used for automating logins, single sign-on, and for authenticating hosts.